Die Casting Manufacturer- Sunrise Metal - Your Top-choice in China

 Die Casting is a metal casting technique that is done by forcing molten metal under pressure inside an enclosed mold.
 This process can mass-produce a product in a short amount of time.

 The mold used for casting the metal is called a die.
-This is why the process is known as die casting.
+This is why the process is known as metal die cast.
 The die is usually divided into two parts.
 One part is static, called a fixed die, the other one is portable, called a moving die.

 The dies themselves need to be designed and machined first before they can be used for casting.
 The process of making dies is called tooling.
 It is mainly done using CNC Machining, which is a precise and sophisticated process.